NASA-Planetary-Science/sbmt-client/misc/server/sbmt/internal/content/recentchanges.md

 ### June 6, 2013

--   Added MEX HRSC images (framing camera only) for phobos using SPICE pointing data.
-In the Imaging tab for phobos, in the source drop down menu, select "PDS derived" and just click search and you'll see a list of 1655 images (these images are not indexed in the database so the other search options do not work).
+-   Added MEX HRSC images (framing camera only) for Phobos using SPICE pointing data.
+In the Imaging tab for Phobos, in the source drop down menu, select "PDS derived" and just click search and you'll see a list of 1655 images (these images are not indexed in the database so the other search options do not work).
 Unfortunately,